foss-for-synopsys-dwc-arc-processors/embarc_mli/examples/example_har_smartphone/README.md

        gmake run TCF_FILE=../../hw/em9d.tcf

+2. **External test-set processing.** Reads vectors from input IDX file, passes it to the model, and writes it's output to the other IDX file (if input is *tests.idx* then output will be *tests.idx_out*).
+Input test-set path is required as argument

+       gmake run TCF_FILE=../../hw/em9d.tcf RUN_ARGS="small_test_base/tests.idx"

-2. **Accuracy measurement for testset.** Reads vectors from input IDX file, passes it to the model, and accumulates number of successive classifications according to labels IDX file.
+3. **Accuracy measurement for testset.** Reads vectors from input IDX file, passes it to the model, and accumulates number of successive classifications according to labels IDX file.
 Input test-set and labels paths are required as argument.

        gmake run TCF_FILE=../../hw/em9d.tcf RUN_ARGS="small_test_base/tests.idx small_test_base/labels.idx"

-3. **External test-set processing.** Reads vectors from input IDX file, passes it to the model, and writes it's output to the other IDX file (if input is *tests.idx* then output will be *tests.idx_out*).
-Input test-set path is required as argument

-       gmake run TCF_FILE=../../hw/em9d.tcf RUN_ARGS="small_test_base/tests.idx"
+Notes: If the example is compiled with GNU tools, then these modes are transferred to the application using mdb_com_gnu command script file for MetaWare Debugger.
+       Modify this file to customize the example run mode.

 References
 ----------------------------